threez/intm/README.md

 ### Merger

-* `noop` implements a simple none merge implementation
+* `noop` implements a simple none merge implementation.
+Could be used to parse the file and keep all valid records.
-* `simple` sorts the list and uses a simple extension loop
+* `simple` sorts the list and uses a simple extension loop.
-* `btree` sorts while merging in order to save memory
+* `btree` sorts while merging in order to save memory.

 ### Reader